cloudControl/documentation/Quickstart.md

 The push fires a hook that prepares your application for deployment like pulling in requirements and more.
 You can see the output of the build process in your terminal.

-## Deploy Your Application on cloudControl
+## Deploy Your Application on dotCloud

 Deploy your app with